This chapter will reveal how to fire the passion of your clients and help them achieve their fitness goals.

 If you aren’t feeling motivated, it’s going to be picked up by your clients, that’s for sure.

-All of these points raised about are pertinent regardless of where you end up training one day, be it a large commercial gym, your own gym, or even online.
+All these points are pertinent regardless of where you end up training one day, be it a large commercial gym, your own gym, or even online.

 One of the key traits of a successful personal trainer is the ability to motivate your clients.